-The FDIC amends its regulations under the general rulemaking authority prescribed in section 9 of the FDI Act and under specific authority granted by the FDI Act and other statutes.
-These include section 5 of the FDI Act, which authorizes the FDIC to grant deposit insurance, based on the factors in section 6 of the FDI Act; these factors generally focus on the safety and soundness of the proposed institution, any risk it may pose to the DIF, and the convenience and needs of the community.
-The FDIC is also authorized to permit or deny various transactions by State nonmember banks, including merger and change in bank control transactions.
-Conversions from a Federal savings association to an industrial bank, pursuant to
+The FDIC amends its regulations under the general rulemaking authority prescribed in section 9 of the FDI Act22 and under specific authority granted by the FDI Act and other statutes.23 These include section 5 of the FDI Act, which authorizes the FDIC to grant deposit insurance, based on the factors in section 6 of the FDI Act; these factors generally focus on the safety and soundness of the proposed institution, any risk it may pose to the DIF, and the convenience and needs of the community.24 The FDIC is also authorized to permit or deny various transactions by State nonmember banks, including merger and change in bank control transactions.25 Conversions from a Federal savings association to an industrial bank, pursuant to section 5(i)(5) of the HOLA,26 are also subject to review and approval by the FDIC, as the resulting institution would be an industrial bank that is not subject to Federal consolidated supervision.
+While the statutory factors differ by filing type, safety and soundness considerations and other risk attributes are commonly addressed.
+In addition, section 39 of the FDI Act charges the FDIC with ensuring that the institutions it supervises operate in a safe and sound manner by prescribing standards through regulations or guidelines.27 Finally, section 38A of the FDI Act empowers the FDIC to ensure that a company that controls an industrial bank serves as a source of financial strength for that institution.

-&lt;sup>19 Pub.
-L. 111-203, 124 Stat.
+19 Public Law 111-203, 124 Stat.
 1376 (July 21, 2010).